-Quite a few articles on this site address confusing word pairs, including effect and affect, sit and set, lay and lie, and bad and badly.
-This article addresses the confusion that sometimes arises when we are trying to decide whether to use less or fewer.
+Other articles on this site address confusing word pairs, including effect and affect, sit and set, lay and lie, and bad and badly.
+Here we address the confusion that can arise when we have to decide whether to use less or fewer.

 - Less people attended this morning’s meeting than we had expected.

-- The committee’s report contains less pages than the one from last year.
+- The committee’s current report contains less pages than the one released last year.